Title IX Complaint Process and UCP Complaint Process

 Title IX Investigators: Site Assistant Principals (investigates the complaint and provides written findings)

-Title IX Decision Maker/Potential Hearing Officers: Site Principals (conducts a hearing, facilitates "cross-examination" & renders decision)
+Title IX Decision Maker: Site Principals (facilitates "cross-examination" & renders decision)

-Title IX Appeal Decision Maker: Human Resources Department (addresses appeal requests and render a decision)
+Title IX Appeal Decision Maker: Human Resources Department (addresses appeal requests and renders a decision)

-Title IX Informal Process Facilitator: Sandeep Jaspal, Ed.D., Assistant Superintendent, Educational Services (if the informal process is feasible)
+Title IX Informal Process Facilitator: Sandeep Jaspal, Ed.D., Assistant Superintendent, Educational Services (if the informal process is applicable)

 Pupil and Rights